 10. A More Inclusive Financial System

-Some of the benefits of cryptocurrency extend to people who don’t have access to the traditional financial system.
-Due to its decentralized and permission-less nature, one of the benefits of cryptocurrency is that anyone can participate.
+Some of the benefits of cryptocurrency extend to people who don’t have access to, or perhaps don’t trust, the traditional financial system.
+Due to its decentralized and permission-less nature, one of the benefits of cryptocurrency is that anyone can participate outside of that system.

-People don’t have to have permission from any financial authority or government to use the crypto ecosystem.
-(Though it’s worth noting that Bitcoin mining is banned in China.)
-They also don’t necessarily need to have a bank account.
+People don’t need permission from any financial authority or government to use the crypto ecosystem.
+(Though it’s worth noting that Bitcoin mining is banned in China, and that there may be other local rules and regulations to take not of.)
+Participants also don’t necessarily need to have a bank account.
 There are billions of people today who are “unbanked,” meaning they have no access to the financial system, including bank accounts.
-With crypto, all these people need is a smartphone, and they can essentially become their own bank.
+With crypto, however, the only thing those people need is a smartphone, and they can essentially become their own bank.

 11. Transactional Freedom

 One of the great benefits of crypto is that it can be used to exchange value between two parties.
 This can be done independently of any third-party, making the transaction about as free as it can get.
 It’s similar to handing a dollar bill to a friend on the street.